-- Prior to this offering, there has been no public market for our common stock, and we cannot assure you that the market price of shares of our common stock will not decline following the offering. - · Shares of closed-end investment companies, including BDCs, frequently trade at a discount to their net asset value. - Our common stock price may be volatile and may fluctuate substantially. - Investing in shares of our common stock may involve an above average degree of risk. - Investors in this offering will incur immediate dilution upon the closing of the offering. - If a substantial number of shares becomes available for sale and are sold in a short period of time, the market price of our common stock could decline. - Our principal stockholders will continue to have substantial ownership in us after this offering and this could limit your ability to influence the outcome of key transactions, including a change of control.
+- Shares of closed-end investment companies, including BDCs, frequently trade at a discount to their net asset value. - Our common stock price may be volatile and may fluctuate substantially. - Investing in shares of our common stock may involve an above average degree of risk.

+- If our common stock continues to trade above net asset value, investors who purchase shares hereunder will incur immediate dilution upon the purchase of such shares. - If a substantial number of shares becomes available for sale and are sold in a short period of time, the market price of our common stock could decline - Our principal stockholders will continue to have substantial ownership in us after this offering and this could limit your ability to influence the outcome of key transactions, including a change of control.
 In addition, some of our stockholders may have interests in Kohlberg Capital that differ from yours. - Certain provisions of the Delaware General Corporation Law and our certificate of incorporation and bylaws could deter takeover attempts and have an adverse impact on the price of our common stock.